-Joyciline Jepkosgei takes down a superstar and fellow Kenyan to win NYC Marathon
+Two Kenyans win 2019 NYC Marathon

 To win the 2019 race, Jepkosgei had to overcome the dominance of fellow Kenyan Mary Keitany, who since 2014, won every New York City Marathon women's title, with one exception: In 2017, she finished second to United States' Shalane Flanagan.

+Back home in Kenya, he trains daily with Eliud Kipchoge, who in October became the first person to run a 26.2 mile race in under two hours, though the time is considered unofficial.

+Last year's men's winner, Ethiopia's Lelisa Desisa, dropped out at Mile 7, according to CNN affiliate WPIX.

-This year's race, its 49th annual running, featured more than 50,000 competitors representing more 125 nations.
+This year's race, its 49th annual running, featured more than 50,000 competitors representing more than 125 nations.

 The race began on Staten Island.
 Runners crossed the Verranzzano-Narrows Bridge and ran through Brooklyn and Queens before dipping into Manhattan en route to the Bronx.
 The course then doubled back to the finish line in Manhattan, located in Central Park.